appseconnect/docs/_posts/ProcessFlow Management/2020-03-17-designer-processflow.md

 Details of the list of executable buttons are given below:

 * Play button: The play button will allow you to execute the saved version of the process flow.
+* Tracker button: You can view the execution status and messages related to execution process in the Tracker Window.
 * Delete button: The delete button will allow to delete the selected Nodes and link in the Process Flow.
 You will get a confirmation pop-up for the delete operation of the workflow.
 * Zoom in: You can zoom in the Process Flows for better viewing purpose.
 * Zoom out: You can zoom out the Process Flow for better user experience.
 Users can also resize the screen accordingly.